privacyidea/privacyidea/doc/installation/system/pimanage.rst

 .. _pimanage:

-The pi-manage.py Script
+The pi-manage Script
 =======================

-.. index:: pi-manage.py
+.. index:: pi-manage

-*pi-manage.py* is the script that is used during the installation process to setup the database and do many other tasks.
+*pi-manage* is the script that is used during the installation process to setup the database and do many other tasks.

-.. note:: The interesting thing about pi-manage.py is, that it does not need the server to run as it acts directly on the database.
+.. note:: The interesting thing about pi-manage is, that it does not need the server to run as it acts directly on the database.
    Therefor you need read access to /etc/privacyidea/pi.cfg and the encryption key.